 Bend, Oregon is a small town better known for big fun than big business.
 There are only a few local brands that have grown to national prominence.
 It’s fitting that one is a craft beer.

 When it comes to craft brewing and brewery marketing, Oregon is the undisputed leader.
 And Bend is #1 in Oregon, with the most brewpubs per capita in the country.
 (28 at last count, with at least a dozen more in the works.
 Bend’s population is 90,000.)

-I sat down with Jeff Billingsley, Director of Marketing at Deschutes, to discuss the Deschutes brand and the lessons learned from his career in brewery marketing.
+I sat down with Jeff Billingsley when he was the Director of Marketing at Deschutes Brewing, to discuss the Deschutes brand and the lessons learned from his career in brewery marketing.

 Billingsley is one of the only employees at Deschutes that has experience in “Big Beer.”
 As a Brand Manager for Coors and then Miller/Coors, Billingsley managed some well-known brands, including Miller High Life, Keystone and Hamms before joining Deschutes in 2012.

 “After the merger at Miller/Coors the company was completely financially driven.
 It was all about the bottom line,” he said.
 “When I started at Deschutes it was just the opposite.
 The brewmasters ran the show, and they concerned themselves with brewing the best beer, not managing to a certain margin.”

 Of course Deschutes wouldn’t be so successful if they didn’t have some processes in place.
 Billingsley said the team has become more business minded in the past few years, but the culture at Deschutes still is firmly rooted in the craft of brewing and the cult of the brewmaster.